 Time

-Show the class the nominations submitted by Canadians for the new $5 and ask them to check if their nominee was included.
+Show the class the nominations submitted by Canadians for the new $5 bank note and ask them to check if their nominee was included.

-- An independent advisory council will review the nominations and the Minister of Finance will make the final decision.
+- An independent Advisory Council developed a short list of nominees.
+The Minister of Finance will make the final decision.

 2.2 Hands-on exercise